EAPD-DRB/OG-IDN/docs/book/content/calibration/firms.md

 ### Elasticity of substitution

-`OG-ZAF`'s default parameterization has an elasticity of substitution of $\varepsilon=1.0$, which implies a Cobb-Douglas production function.
+`OG-IDN`'s default parameterization has an elasticity of substitution of $\varepsilon=1.0$, which implies a Cobb-Douglas production function.

 ### Capital's share of output